uci-ml-repo/uci-ml-repo.github.io/_pages/hackathon22.md

   Every team member needs to register.
 We will be contacting you about teaming closer to the event.

 - *Will there be prizes?*<br>
   Yes, most interesting submissions will receive monetary prizes.
+They will also be credited as contributors to the UCI ML Repository if their submissions get incorporated into the repository website.

 - *Will computational resources be provided for the hackathon?*<br>
   Yes, we will be providing access to a cluster computing environment for registered hackathon participants.
 Instructions on how to access resources will be released at the start of the hackathon.